-Environmental Services direct revenues for the six months ended June 30, 2024 increased \$239.1 million from the comparable period in 2023 due to growth across most of our service lines driven by incremental revenues from recent acquisitions and legacy operations.
-Field and emergency response service revenues for the six months ended June 30, 2024 increased \$15.4 million \$113.9 million from the comparable period in 2023 driven by incremental revenue of approximately \$85 million from the acquisition of HEPACO acquisition along with overall growth in core field and emergency response service offerings.
+Environmental Services direct revenues for the six nine months ended June 30, 2024 September 30, 2024 increased \$239.1 million \$389.9 million from the comparable period in 2023 due to growth across most of our service lines driven by incremental revenues from recent acquisitions legacy operations and legacy operations, acquisitive growth.
+Field and emergency response service revenues for the six nine months ended June 30, 2024 September 30, 2024 increased \$113.9 million \$219.1 million from the comparable period in 2023 driven by incremental revenue of approximately \$85 million \$160 million from the acquisition of HEPACO along with as well as overall growth in core field and emergency response service offerings.
 Technical services revenue increased \$94.7 million with contributions across our portfolio of waste disposal services.
-Higher pricing and increased volumes at our incinerators and landfills drove incremental revenue within technical services.
-Utilization at our incinerators increased from 82% to 83% for the six months ended June 30, 2024 as compared to the same period in 2023.
-Revenues for Safety-Kleen core service offerings for the six months ended June 30, 2024 grew by \$44.5 million from the comparable period in 2023 due to improved pricing and greater demand for our containerized waste, parts washer and vacuum services.
-Revenue from our industrial services operations declined \$17.1 million due to lower industrial turnaround activity for the six months ended June 30, 2024 compared to the same period in 2023, partially offset by incremental revenue from the acquisition of Thompson Industrial Services which occurred in March 2023.
-Direct revenues for Canadian operations of the Environmental Services segment decreased by \$2.1 million due to foreign currency translation.
+Higher \$128.0 million largely due to higher incineration pricing and increased volumes volume coupled with improved pricing at our incinerators and landfills drove incremental revenue within technical services, landfill facilities.
+Utilization at our incinerators increased from 82% 83% to 83% 85% for the six nine months ended June 30, 2024 September 30, 2024 as compared to the same period in 2023.
+Revenues for Safety-Kleen core service offerings for the six nine months ended June 30, 2024 September 30, 2024 grew by \$44.5 million \$63.1 million from the comparable period in 2023 due to improved pricing and greater demand for our containerized waste, vacuum and parts washer and vacuum services.
+Revenue from our industrial services operations declined \$17.1 million \$21.7 million due to lower industrial turnaround activity and related high-value services for the six nine months ended June 30, 2024 September 30, 2024 compared to the same period in 2023, partially offset by incremental revenue from the acquisition of Thompson Industrial Services which occurred in March 2023.
+Direct revenues for Canadian operations of the Environmental Services segment decreased by \$2.1 million \$4.3 million due to foreign currency translation.